3.6 Non-compliance Sanction Policy

 The length of time required to end a sanction is referred to as the "cure period".
-The cure period starts on the day the person completes their CE and agrees to their IRP activities.
+The cure period starts on the day the person completes their Sanction Re-engagement CE interview and agrees to their IRP activities.
 To cure the sanction, the sanctioned individual must participate for 4 weeks (28 days) in a row.
 After four weeks of satisfactory participation, the sanction is removed effective the first of the following month.
 This same process is used for each subsequent sanction.

 188.8.131.52 How might changes in circumstances change a person’s grant, IRP or cure requirements?

 If circumstances change, a person's grant, IRP and/or cure requirements may change.

 - If a sanctioned case is found where the required steps to impose a sanction were not taken, done incorrectly or, the department knew about a barrier to participation and did not respond, then the sanction on the case must be removed back to the original date it was imposed.
 A supplement must be issued following the established procedures in the EAZ manual under "Benefit Errors -F .
 Cash and Food Assistance Underpayments ".
 Follow the instructions in 184.108.40.206 to resolve the procedural error and re-apply the sanction penalty.

 - If a person reports a change of circumstance which prevents the person from participating and had not been previously reported, then, once verified, the sanction on the case must be removed the first of the following month after the change of circumstances was reported.

 - We did not respond to a barrier we knew about,

 - The person discloses a barrier after the fact,